CT Abdominal Scans in Children

 (Pediatric Computed Tomography of the Abdomen)

-A CT abdominal scan is a type of medical exam that uses X-ray equipment and a computer to make many cross-sectional images of the abdomen.
-These images can be studied on a computer, printed, or put on a CD.
+A CT abdominal scan uses X-ray equipment and a computer to make many cross-sectional images of the abdomen.
+These images can be studied on a computer or put on a CD to be looked at by your healthcare provider.

 A CT scan of the abdomen is an important test to diagnose abdominal problems in newborns, infants, and children.
 It’s called a noninvasive medical test because it doesn’t involve an incision or procedure that goes inside your child's body.

-An abdominal CT scan allows doctors to get a better picture of what is going on inside the abdomen than a plain X-ray.
+An abdominal CT scan allows doctors to get a better picture of the inside of the abdomen than they can get from a plain X-ray.
 Your child may need an abdominal CT scan to:

 Find the cause of abdominal pain